hamlett-neil-ur/BizStratTopicAnalysis/README.md

 <a id="Drucker1993">[Drucker1993]</a> P. F. Drucker (1993).
 Post-Capitalist Society, Philadelphia, PA: Routledge, https://amzn.to/3dpLbAK.

-<a id="Hamlett2020">[Hamlett2020]</a> N. A. Hamlett (2020).
+<a id="Hamlett2020a">[Hamlett2020a]</a> N. A. Hamlett (2020).
 A natural-language-processing exploration of the thematic landscape of the field of Business Strategy, 1980-2020.
 April 2020, https://bityl.co/51Vf.

+<a id="Hamlett2020b">[Hamlett2020b]</a> N. A. Hamlett (2020).
+A Natural-Language Processing Study Of Business-strategy Literature, 1980-2020.
+INFORMS Annual Meeting, November 8-11, 2020, https://bityl.co/51Wn.

 <a id="Liu2019">[Liu2019]</a> Y. Liu, F. Mai, C. MacDonald (2019).
 A Big-Data Approach to Understanding the Thematic Landscape of the Field of Business Ethics, 1982– 2016.
 J Bus Ethics 160:127– 150, https://t.ly/WnvH.